lee-dohm/lee-dohm.github.io/about.md

 * CP/M - A couple of different Z-80 based machines (one with eight inch floppy disks!)
 * DOS/Windows from DOS 3.x through DOS and 16-bit Windows 3.0 to 64-bit Windows 7
 * OS/2 2.0, 2.1 and 3.0 (Warp)
-* BeOS R5 for Intel processors
+* BeOS R5 for Intel processors and Haiku OS
 * *(currently)* OS X 10.6-10.9 - MacBook Pro and iMac

 I have also worked with many, many programming languages over the years: